Still Black, Innit? Idris Elba Responds To Racism By Rejecting ‘Black Actor’ Label, John Boyega Claps Back At Color Blind Bollocks

 Idris Is Still Black On Both Sides And Proud Of His West African Roots

 Idris doesn’t want his race to define his career, but he’s not denying his Blackness.
-He loves England, but said his culture first came from his Ghanaian mother and Sierra Leonean father.
+The actor said he loves England but noted that his culture first came from his Ghanaian mother and Sierra Leonean father.
 The London-born actor embodies characteristics from both the Ga tribe on his mom’s side and his father’s Temne tribe.

 “I’m Black.
 And that skin stays with me no matter where I go, every day, through Black areas with white people in it, or white areas with Black people in it.
 I’m the same Black,” Idris explained.